-Imagine you adhere a strip of clear shipping tape to your sweater to remove lint.
+Imagine sticking some clear shipping tape to your sweater to remove lint.
 The first time you pull it off, it grabs fuzz and some hair.
-It still has some stickiness so you continue to use it, but eventually, the tape loses its stickiness.
+It’s still a little sticky, so you continue to use it.
+But eventually, the tape loses its stickiness.

 What does teen sex have to do with brain development?
 Probably more than you realize.

-The prefrontal cortex is still developing until the mid-twenties.
-This part of the brain is responsible for setting priorities, organizing plans and ideas, forming strategies and controlling impulses.
+The prefrontal cortex is still developing until the mid-20s.
+This part of the brain is responsible for setting priorities, organizing plans and ideas, forming strategies, and controlling impulses.
 It also initiates appropriate and moral behavior.

 During the teen years, sexual activity triggers chemical reactions within the brain that help shape it.

 This brain transformation has a huge physical and psychological impact on all things sexual.
-A person’s decision-making ability, coming from the highest centers of the brain, can lead to the most rewarding sexual behavior.
+A person’s decision-making ability, which comes from the highest center of the brain, can lead to the most rewarding sexual behavior.
 That is, unless premature and unwise sexual behavior during adolescence damages the brain’s formation for healthy decision-making.

 Surveys consistently show that teens primarily look to their parents’ advice about sex.
 Structure, guidance, and discipline from caring adults can positively mold the adolescent brain.

-Although it may be complicated and uncomfortable, you can prepare your child for some very real threats to their well-being.
-These threats include sexually transmitted diseases, teen pregnancy and the emotional baggage of seeking to bond with multiple sex partners.
+Although it may be complicated and uncomfortable, you can prepare your child for some genuine threats to their well-being.
+(For example, sexually transmitted diseases, teen pregnancy, and the emotional baggage of seeking to bond with multiple sex partners.)
 Taking these issues seriously and keeping the lines of communication open are essential to healthy relationships in the future.